 An injection of steroid medicine

-An injection directly into a joint may be an option if a joint becomes badly inflamed.
+An injection directly into a joint may be an option if a joint becomes badly swollen (inflamed).

 Food supplements as a treatment

-Various food supplements that you can buy from health food shops and pharmacies have been advocated to help in the treatment of OA.
+Various food supplements that you can buy from health food shops and pharmacies have been recommended (advocated) to help in the treatment of osteoarthritis (OA).
 In particular, glucosamine and chondroitin supplements have become popular in recent years.
 Glucosamine and chondroitin are chemicals that are part of the make-up of normal cartilage.
 The theory is that taking one or both of these supplements may help to improve and repair damaged cartilage.

 But, there was considerable correspondence that followed the BMJ study.
-Some writers were critical of the study's design and conclusions and some cited other studies and individual cases that seemed to show some benefit from glucosamine and chondroitin.
+Some writers were critical of the study's design and conclusions.
+Some cited other studies and individual cases that seemed to show some benefit from glucosamine and chondroitin.